sonowz/vscode-remote-wsl-nixos/README.md

 ---

+## For flake users (or `nixUnstable` users)

+Currently unstable version of nix, which introduces [Nix flakes](https://nixos.wiki/wiki/Flakes), also overhauls various nix commands.

+This changed the behavior of `nix-shell` command in the `server-env-setup` script.
+Please use [flake/server-env-setup](flake/server-env-setup) file instead.

+---

 ## Alternative Solution

 Solution described in [this post](https://discourse.nixos.org/t/vscode-remote-wsl-extension-works-on-nixos-without-patching-thanks-to-nix-ld/14615) works by setting up `server-env-setup` file using [home-manager](https://github.com/nix-community/home-manager).
 (Also requires [nix-ld](https://github.com/Mic92/nix-ld))